Blackboyy01/Blackboyy01.github.io/README.md

 - Operational Efficiency: Verified Pune as the most profitable expansion candidate due to its low rent per customer (₹294) and high revenue yield.
 - Product Strategy: Validated Cold Brew and Ground Espresso as the primary inventory priorities, contributing the majority of total sales volume.

-### Project Title Two
+### Project Two

 ***Browns Mini Store Sales Analytics**

 **Project Description**

-An end to end data pipeline and interactive dashboard developed entirely in Microsoft Excel.
+An end-to-end data pipeline and interactive dashboard developed entirely in Microsoft Excel.
 This project transformed raw transactions into a structured analytical model to diagnose revenue volatility and channel performance.
-I built an automated ETL pipeline using Power Query to transition the business from manual reporting to real time, evidence based decision making.
+I built an automated ETL pipeline using Power Query to transition the business from manual reporting to real-time, evidence-based decision-making.

  **Tools Used**
 Microsoft Excel